-- Full members are those organisations with operational responsibility for running haulage depots (and sub-depots) from which tankers involved in the transport of milk and milk fractions are operated.
-These can be: - Milk Purchasers, i.e. dairy farmer co-ops, private dairy companies or PLCs running their own milk haulage operations.
+- Full members are those organisations operating tankers involved in the transportation of milk and its liquid milk fractions (e.g. cream, skim, skim concentrate, whey and whey concentrate).
+These organisations can be: - Milk Purchasers, i.e. dairy farmer co-ops, private dairy companies or PLCs running their own milk haulage operations, or - Haulage companies contracted to milk purchasers. - Associate members are either: - Those milk purchasers that have no haulage operations of their own but who rely on contracted hauliers and who are committed to the implementation of the scheme, or - Suppliers to the haulage industry that have an interest in the development of the standards, e.g. tanker manufacturers, companies involved in the provision of CIP equipment, hire tankers etc.

-or

-- Haulage companies contracted to milk purchasers. - Associate members are either: - Those milk purchasers that have no haulage operations of their own but who rely on contracted hauliers.

-or

-Suppliers to the haulage industry that have an interest in the development of the standards, e.g. tanker manufacturers, companies involved in the provision of CIP equipment, hire tankers etc.